gustaveroussy/EaCoN/README.md

 - The FACETS segmenter cannot currently be used on SNP6 data (due to missing normalized A and B signals).

-- SEQUENZA segmenter SHOULD NOT be used in SNP6 microarrays (it theoretically can, but requires huge amounts of RAM, ie more than 32 GB).
+- The SEQUENZA segmenter SHOULD NOT be used with SNP6 microarrays (it theoretically can, but requires huge amounts of RAM, ie more than 32 GB).
 This may halt / swap your computer !

-- For WES data, any sorted BAM should work, but we recommend using BAMs for which duplicates were marked/removed (samtools markdup, Picard MarkDuplicates, etc...), for results of better quality.
+- For WES data, any sorted BAM should work, but we recommend using BAMs for which duplicates were marked/removed (samtools markdup, Picard MarkDuplicates, etc...), for higher quality results.

 ### NOTES

 - All the functions depicted above have other parameters not described here.
-As the above recommandations should do the trick in most cases, they certainly won't fit all.
-To adjust parameters more finely, I suggest to refer to the R help pages for corresponding functions.
+As the above recommendations should do the trick in most cases, they certainly won't fit all.
+To adjust parameters more finely, please refer to the R help pages of corresponding functions.

 ---